Huanshere/VideoLingo/docs/pages/docs/start.en-US.md

 # 🚀 Getting Started

 ## 📋 API Configuration
 This project requires Large Language Models and TTS.
 For best quality, please use claude-3-5-sonnet-20240620 with Azure TTS.
 Recommended to use [302AI](https://gpt302.saaslink.net/C2oHR9), which offers both LLM and TTS services with a single API key.
-You can also choose a fully local experience by using Ollama for LLM and Edge TTS for dubbing, with no API key required.
+You can also choose a fully local experience by using Ollama for LLM and Edge TTS for dubbing, with no API key required (In this case, you need to set `max_workers` to 1 and `summary_length` low to 2000 in `config.yaml`).

 ### 1. **Get API_KEY for Large Language Models**: